NaluKit/nalu/etc/wiki/13 Handler.md

 * a public, zero-argument constructor
 * annotate the handler with `@Handler`

-Here is an example of a controller:
+Here is an example of a handler:
 ```Java
 @Handler
 public class MyHandler